Samsung Galaxy Grand 2 pops out as Note 3's baby brother

 The Galaxy Grand 2 fits neatly between the Galaxy Note 3 and the Samsung Galaxy S4 in terms of screen size, although it comes with less power than both and without the Note's S Pen stylus.

-It does manage to keep the Note 3's faux leather back, though, along with a 1.2GHz quad-core processor, 1.5GB RAM, 5.25-inch HD screen and 8GB internal memory.
+However, it does manage to keep the Note 3's faux leather back, along with a 1.2GHz quad-core processor, 1.5GB RAM, 5.25-inch HD screen and 8GB internal memory.
 In true Samsung tradition, microSD is also supported up to 64GB.

 This means an upgrade over the 1.2GHz dual-core processor and 1GB RAM that was found in the original Grand.